 As you can see I painted that ugly beige plastic box around the water hookups.
 I used a can of spray paint I had on hand and just took the blue tape and covered all the important water parts.
 It wasn’t easy to spray and maneuver around the washer but it turned out great, my husband even said so and that is high praise!

 The next step is to put up the shiplap, but first I have to buy the underlayment and get it ripped down into 6-inch strips.

 I went to Home Depot during the week on my lunch break and was hoping they wouldn’t be too busy because this is going to take a little while to cut these boards.

-I needed 3 4X8 boards of underlayment ripped into 6 in by 8-foot strips.
+I needed 3 4X8 sheets of underlayment ripped into 6 in by 8-foot strips.
 The guy at Home Depot was awesome!
 He did it in about 20 minutes.

 *Tip…don’t let them cut the wood all at the same time or even 2 boards at a time.
 My friend did this and he said the wood slipped and the cuts were uneven…so make them do one sheet at a time.

 I was able to get 24 total boards out of the 3 sheets.
 The blade of the saw takes off some of the board so I was worried the final board would be only a few inches but I was so lucky that it was only about a quarter of an inch bigger!
 Finally, something went right!!!

 Here are some pics of the cutting and me driving it home….I got so many funny looks at Home Depot that day.
 There were mostly contractors there and I was in dress clothes buying all this wood.
 And I had this big goofy grin on my face because I was so excited!
 LOL